 Established in 1991 as a venue for graduate work from the University of British Columbia, the gallery soon became an autonomous centre committed to the exhibition of critically engaging work by Canadian and International visual artists whose careers are often in the formative years.
 Tues to Sat noon - 5 pm.

-This contemporary art museum focuses on art made since 1975 including international travelling shows, and new works by local and nationally recognized artists.
+This contemporary art museum focuses on art made since 1975 including international travelling shows and new works by local and nationally recognized artists.
 The TechLab presents an ongoing program of digital media artforms.
-Artist talks, demonstrations, courses, workshops, family events and tours.
-Admission by donation.
+Artist talks, demonstrations, courses, workshops, family events, and tours.
+Free admission.
 Tues to Thurs 9 am - 9 pm, Fri 9 am to 5 pm, Sat 10 am - 5 pm, Sun noon - 5 pm.
 (Jul to Aug also open Mon, closed Sun.)

 The primary purpose of the centre is to create a favourable space for artists and designers to share, build, and understand the values of their practice.
 The major activities include the operation of the exhibition space, the management of shared studios and the coordination of community programs.
 Thurs, Fri 4 pm – 8 pm; Sat noon – 5 pm; Sun 11 am – 3 pm during exhibitions.